for-giobbe/BASE/tutorial_4.md

 ---

 In the first part of this tutorial we will leverage the clade (#) / branch ($) tagging functionalty.
+As a general model we will use the .ctl previously used, which assumes a model with a single omega class for all the branches of the phylogeny and as an alternative model on which allows different omega classes for specific branches, such as the .ctl which can be found [here]()

 ```sh BASE.sh --analyze -i _complete_OGs/ -o complete_OGs_analyze_clades -t sp.tre -ma m0.ctl -mb m2.ctl -c 4 -d -l tag_same.lst -l2 tag_diff.lst```